Rick Reynolds, LCSW

 Affair Recovery Timeline for Healing After Betrayal

-When the pain is intense and life is undone, the process of recovery seems as slow as pouring thick molasses on a cold winter day.
+When the pain is intense and life is undone, the process of recovery can seem as slow as pouring thick molasses on a cold winter day!
 Actions can be taken that help facilitate healing, but it still takes time.
-At the risk of writing a boring article, I think it could be helpful to lay out the healing timeline.
-Let me stress that this timeline is hypothetical.
+It is immensely helpful to lay out the timeline, although hypothetical, for what healing looks like.
 Each couple travels through this process at their own pace, but this will give a general rule of thumb.
-Also, as you look at the timeline, don’t get discouraged.
+Also, as you look at the timeline, don't get discouraged.
 The intensity of the pain and the frequency of the intrusive thoughts should subside over time.
 The following diagram reflects the stages of the recovery process.

 In a perfect world, and I'm afraid we are far too complex to let that happen, here are the general timelines for a couple's recovery.